-The Butterfly Habitat is provided by generous donors who believe it is an experience that should be available to everyone regardless of ability to pay.
-We are so grateful to the many people who contribute to this special project including these sponsor level supporters.
-The next time you see one of them, please share your appreciation with them, too!
-An extra special thank you goes to Bob Heidbrink, the 2021 Butterfly Habitat presenting donor, who gives in memory of Helen, Marsha, and Ann, and for Diane and all to enjoy!
+The Butterfly Habitat is provided by generous donors who believe it is an experience that should be available to everyone regardless of their ability to pay.
+We are so grateful to the many people who contribute to this special project including these sponsor-level supporters that give $500 or above.
+An extra special thank you goes to Bob Heidbrink, our Butterfly Habitat presenting donor, who gives in memory of Helen, Marsha, and Ann, and for Diane and all to enjoy!

 The Montessori School of Bowling Green

 Butterflies change a lot over the span of their life, from egg to butterfly.
 Get ready to learn a few interesting facts about this process soon!

 Thank you for supporting the Charlie Miller Butterfly Habitat!
 After you donate, you’ll receive an invite with your link to book 4 tickets to a donor/member butterfly release.